zeraphosa/playground/divacademytasks/divacademytasks.md

 4. Find the perimeter and area of the numbers a and b.
 [See Answer](4.html)
 5. Create a function with the inputs and calculate its discriminant.
 [See Answer](5.html)
 6. Find min, max values of 3 numbers typed with inputs.
 [See Answer](6.html)
+7. Write a code that determines whether the entered input is 0, negative, positive odd, or positive even number.
+[See Answer](7.html)